heyrmi/API-Testing-Framework/README.md

 ## How to run:

-Open Terminal in API-Testing-Framework and run (for detailed exection):
+Open Terminal in API-Testing-Framework and run (for detailed execution):

 ```
 mvn -e -X clean test
 ```

-To run the same in docker docker container use this image [DockerHub](https://hub.docker.com/r/heyrmi/apitestingframework) and open the terminal make a seperate folder for test reports
+To run the same in docker container use this image [DockerHub](https://hub.docker.com/r/heyrmi/apitestingframework).
+Open the terminal and make a seperate directory for test reports

 ```
 mkdir TestReports && cd TestReports